 The company furnishes set of documents and booklets to the Directors on their joiningthe Board.
 This includes important data about the performance of the Company Memorandum& Articles of Association Corporate Governance guidelines Delegation of powersProduct line brochures etc. A copy of the monograph on position duties and liabilities ofDirectors is also circulated among the Directors.

 18. COMMITTEES OF THE BOARD

-The Committees of the Board includes Audit Committee Nomination and RemunerationCommittee Corporate Social Responsibility and Sustainbility Development Committee (CSR& SD) Share Transfer Committee.
-For details of Composition and meeting of Committeerefer to Corporate Governance Report which is a part of this report.
+The Committees of the Board includes Audit Committee Nomination and RemunerationCommittee Share Transfer Committee and Stakeholders Relationship Committee.
+For detailsof Composition and meeting of Committee refer to Corporate Governance Report which is apart of this report.

 b) The directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;